expertcoder/symcore-skeleton/README.md

 * Symcore Bundle, which can be included with composer
     * Twig extension with some useful filters/test.
     * Friendly Exception with exception listener.

+####TODO - for separate SymcoreBundle
+* before and after actions in controller - see realtyhub/src/Realtyhub/MiscBundle/EventListener/ControllerListener.php